 What changes with DESE's new rubric system, as depicted by the recent draft report?

-Instead of focusing upon the 14 points listed before, DESE will now grade school districts in five key categories.
+Page 3 of 4 - Instead of focusing upon the 14 points listed before, DESE will now grade school districts in five key categories.
 Each category will be assigned a percentage of completion (so many points out of a total for each, meaning certain categories are weighted more than others, being assigned more points possible), which will then be averaged to calculate the district's final "total" percent (number of points out of the total possible).

 The five categories, in their simplest forms, mimic the bare bones of the prior grading system, but are more consolidated in their presentation, and sway more heavily towards testing scores in the core areas of Mathematics, English Language Arts, and Science.